omarihab99/Destini/README.md

 # Destini

-An app that have the style of "Black Mirror Bandersnatch" that you different choices lead to different stories.
+An app that have the style of "Black Mirror Bandersnatch" that different choices lead to different stories.

 ## Getting Started